iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 noise characteristics but are more prone to material failures of the ceramic sensing elements and need more careful handling to maintain their calibrated sensitivity.

 - **Wireless Range:** With a range of 20 to 50 meters, wireless sensors eliminate the need for fragile and expensive cabling.
 Downside is the need for battery replacement every 20-50,000 spectral measurements.

+- **Cost:** Each vibratory screen is equipped with 4 triaxial sensors.
+Switching to piezoelectric sensors would significantly increase costs, tripling the expense for the sensor elements alone compared to the total cost of the complete wireless MEMS-based system.

 In the next chapters, we will discuss how the sensor data is post-processed and used to align otherwise unplanned downtime with scheduled maintenance tasks,